 - Call an ambulance or ask someone else to call immediately.
 Resuscitation steps are most effective when backed up by advanced resuscitation equipment.
 For example, CPR is a powerful life-sustaining tool, but defibrillation needs to take place within ten minutes for a reasonable chance of the patient’s survival.

 - Check the patient’s airway isn’t blocked by the tongue or foreign objects.

 - Focus on the patient, but listen to onlookers and involve them if they are required.
 In some situations, witnesses will understand the cause of breathing difficulties or unconsciousness, and appropriate resuscitation steps can begin immediately.

 - If the patient isn’t breathing, or only expelling occasional gurgles or gasps, CPR should commence.

 - Adjust CPR according to age and fragility of the patient.
 CPR is effective regardless of age and can even be performed as neonatal CPR to sustain and save the lives of newborn babies.

 - CPR procedures, along with airway management, as taught by experienced instructors at Real Response, are the best means for maintaining the flow of oxygenated blood until professional help arrives.

 - Depending on the emergency scenario, a range of technologically advanced first aid equipment is used in conjunction with CPR.
 Paramedics and first aid professionals carry oxygen tanks, defibrillators, airway management devices and other innovative tools.

 Although resuscitation steps are familiar to professional paramedics and medical personnel, the techniques and equipment are available for everyone to learn and use in real emergency situations.
 First aid accreditations are highly regarded by progressive employers and businesses, while career options are booming in industries where first aid skills are paramount.
-Real First Aid courses, completed within a few hours to a few days, are among the best value attainments on offer, providing a first aid skill-set like no other.
+Real Response courses, completed within a few hours to a few days, are among the best value attainments on offer, providing a first aid skill-set like no other.